Dao-AILab/flash-attention/csrc/layer_norm/README.md

 This CUDA extension implements fused dropout + residual + LayerNorm, building on Apex's [FastLayerNorm](https://github.com/NVIDIA/apex/tree/master/apex/contrib/layer_norm).
+Major changes:
+- Add dropout and residual.
-We add dropout and residual, and make it work for both pre-norm and post-norm architecture.
+- Make it work for both pre-norm and post-norm architecture.
-We also make it work for more hidden dimensions (all dimensions divisible by 8, up to 6144).
+- Support more hidden dimensions (all dimensions divisible by 8, up to 8192).
-We also implement RMSNorm as an option.
+- Implement RMSNorm as an option.
+- Support layer norm with parallel residual (e.g., GPT-J, GPT-NeoX, PaLM).

-If you want to use it for dimensions larger than 6k, please file an issue.
+If you want to use it for dimensions larger than 8k, please file an issue.

 This extension has only been tested on A100s.